Thermal Hall transport in Kitaev spin liquids: Summary

 The enhanced $\kappa_{xy}/T$ with overshooting behavior is observed across a broad range of magnetic fields and interaction parameters.
 Moreover, the peak temperature of $\kappa_{xy}/T$ consistently aligns with the low-temperature peak of the specific heat, underscoring their common origin in fractional excitations.
 Our comprehensive analyses consistently support the dominant contributions of topological Majorana fermions to this overshooting behavior, rather than topological magnons.
 We note that previous studies based on the topological magnon picture predicted an opposite sign of $\kappa_{xy}/T$ for the pure Kitaev model~\cite{McClartyDGRPMP2018,Koyama2024}, although the inclusion of additional $\Gamma$ and $\Gamma'$ interactions may alter the sign~\cite{ChernZK2021,ZhangCK2021}.
 One possible origin of this discrepancy lies in the limited applicability of the magnon picture in this regime, where the magnetization remains small.
 Indeed, it was demonstrated that magnon-magnon interactions beyond the linear spin-wave theory can alter not only the amplitude but also the sign of $\kappa_{xy}/T$ in this field and temperature regime~\cite{Koyama2024}.
-Another plausible explanation involves how the edges were treated in previous calculations on topological magnons, which relied on the bulk-edge correspondence without explicitly accounting for edge-specific effects, such as magnetization reconstructions near the edges~\cite{KoyamaN2023,HabelMWK2024}.
+Another plausible explanation involves how the edges were treated in previous calculations on topological magnons, which relied on the bulk-edge correspondence without explicitly accounting for edge-specific effects, such as modulation of the magnetic states near the edges~\cite{KoyamaN2023,HabelMWK2024}.
+Indeed, our calculations reveal that the edge magnetization differs significantly from the bulk magnetization as discussed in Appendix~\ref{app:reconstruction}.

 In contrast, our calculations explicitly incorporate open boundaries, and the thermal Hall conductivity is evaluated directly from the energy current at the edge.
 More importantly, our framework does not assume any particular nature of heat-carrying quasiparticles, but instead includes all contributions within the spin model on equal footing in an unbiased manner.
 In the Kitaev model under a magnetic field, the nature of quasiparticles is expected to crossover from Majorana fermions, which are valid at zero field, to magnons, which are appropriate in the polarized regime at strong fields.
 Since this crossover remains elusive~\cite{WinterRMCHV2017,YoshitakeNKM2020}, it is essential to compute the thermal Hall response without assuming a specific quasiparticle picture.
 Our results suggest that the Majorana fermion picture is pertinent to the enhanced thermal Hall transport across a wide range of temperatures and magnetic fields, including the polarized regime beyond the quantum critical point.
 Despite ongoing debates regarding the microscopic parameters in candidate materials such as $\alpha$-RuCl$_3$, our finding provides a key insight that may help reconcile conflicting experimental observations of thermal Hall conductivity.